WordPress optimize

 The concentrated density of information means that waterfall charts are not exactly known for their clarity.
 In fact, you only need to know four things to understand the data sets:

 • Time is plotted on the X axis.
 Waterfall diagrams are structured chronologically: Using the X axis, you can see exactly when an element starts to load and how long it takes to do so.
 It is precisely this chronological structure that makes a waterfall chart so valuable.
-It allows you to see exactly where loading time is lost and which processes you need to focus on to optimize your loading speed.
+It allows you to see exactly where loading time is being lost and which processes you need to focus on in order to optimise your loading speed.

-• Each HTTP request is recorded on the Y axis.
+• Every HTTP request is recorded on the Y axis.
 In most waterfall diagrams, you can click on the elements on the Y axis to obtain additional information about them.

 • A legend shows which type of resource is being loaded.
-Webpagetest marks HTML, CSS, images, Flash etc. in color, Pingdom uses symbols for this.
+Webpagetest marks HTML, CSS, images, Flash etc. in colour, Pingdom uses symbols for this.

 • An additional coding system provides information on how individual requests are executed – for example, how long it takes to connect to the server or whether HTTPS is used.